 Editional Studio is run by architects Jo Sharples and Jack Richards.
-We are a Manchester-based architecture studio that celebrates sustainable, considered design.
+We are a Manchester-based architecture practice that celebrates sustainable, considered design.
 We work from our high-street shop, promoting approachable and useful design directly to the community.
 We love working on projects of all scales, with a diversity of people, so we embrace the chance encounters that come with shopkeeping.

 We strongly advocate for a less is more attitude.
 The construction industry is responsible for almost 50% of the UK’s carbon emissions and we’re determined to change this.
 Jo is an accredited Passive House Designer which allows us to design and model buildings to use around 75% less energy than standard new buildings.
 Jack is a certified Retrofit Coordinator, looking holistically at buildings to improve the performance of the existing fabric and ensure efficient energy use.
 We aim to re-use built fabric wherever possible and use natural, local materials with low embodied carbon.
 We help you to do this in all of our projects.

 Projects begin with conversation and are developed through drawings, models and collaboration to create joyful, celebratory places.
 We take time, working with care and consideration in the belief that to be environmentally responsible our designs should be built to last.

 The studio is profiled in the Architect’s Journal 40 under 40 “a who’s who of the nation’s next generation of boundary-pushing designers and innovators” and featured in the Architecture Foundation’s ‘New Architects 4’ showcasing the best practices in British architecture of the last 10 years.